Other names: Vectibix®

 - Cover up when you are out in the sun.
 Wear wide-brimmed hats, long-sleeved shirts, and long pants.
 Keep your neck, chest, and back covered.
 Use sunscreen with SPF of 30 or higher when you are out in the sun even for a short time.
 Avoid sun lamps, tanning booths, and tanning beds.

 - Be careful when standing up from a lying or sitting position.
 You may feel dizzy.

 Food and drug interactions

 There are no known interactions of panitumumab with food.
 This drug may interact with other medicines.
-Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs, and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to call the doctor

 Call your doctor or nurse right away if you have any of these symptoms:

 - Fever of 100.5 F (38 C) or above